Hey,

 Did you know?

-Many dietitians aren’t aware of the specific circumstances BIPOC clients face in seeking support with thier health – especially in regards to disordered eating and EDs.
+Many clinical professionals aren’t aware of the specific circumstances BIPOC clients face in seeking support with their health – especially in regards to disordered eating and EDs.

 Certain tools we traditionally use to assess our clients are built upon outdated and often patriarcal systems, that are inherently racist, such as the BMI – which was structured around the physical profiles of white males, and does often inaccurately miscategorizes BIPOC individuals with eating disorders/disordered eating.*